Privacy Policy

 Article 10 (Garmin Data Usage and Restrictions)

-Rxd Today may integrate with Garmin Connect APIs to provide users with fitness and health-related insights.
+The Rxd Today app may integrate with Garmin Connect APIs to provide users with fitness and health-related insights.
 The Company processes data obtained via Garmin APIs in strict compliance with Garmin Connect Developer Program policies.

 1. Purpose of use